 Time to get started

 So what are you waiting for?
-It’s time to get out there and start your hunt for competitive intelligence.
+It’s time to get out there and integrate competitive intelligence into your social routine.